-- 4.32.
-Head torches or LED sticks are not acceptable as the primary light source for any crew.
-A head torch can be used as the light to be shown in any direction on the Tideway. - 4.33.
-Only white lights should be displayed on the craft and the paddler.
-Any craft displaying non-white or 'novelty' lighting will be stopped by Race Officials and be requested to remove the non-white lights before the crew is allowed to proceed in the race.
+- 4.31.
+Head torches or LED sticks are not acceptable as the primary light source for any crew. - 4.32.
+Only white lights should be displayed on the boat and the paddler.
+Any boats displaying non-white or 'novelty' lighting will be stopped by Race Officials and be requested to remove the non-white lights before the crew is allowed to proceed in the race.